Last updated: May 2026

 For a long time, free shipping felt like a cheat code.
 You added a banner.
 You set a threshold.
 Conversion went up.
 That math is changing.

 Customers still want free shipping.
 But when they can't get it, surprise costs at checkout are what kills conversion.
-47% of shoppers abandon their carts when extra costs like shipping, taxes, and fees appear at checkout.
-That is the number one reason for cart abandonment, ahead of delivery speed and payment options.
+Baymard Institute's 2025 research shows 39% of US shoppers abandon checkout because of extra costs: shipping, taxes, and fees.
+It's the single largest driver of abandonment, ahead of mandatory account creation, slow delivery, and complex checkout flows.

 Not every order can support free shipping anymore.
 The brands that navigate this well think about it in three decision layers, not a single blanket policy.